kmux

 -d, --dry-run Dry-run, print only pods

--g, --grep string Regexp to filter log
+-g, --grep strings Regexp to filter log

 --grepColor string Get logs only above given color (red > yellow > green)